evkx/evkx.github.io/content/models/zeekr/001/001_Long_Range_RWD/_index.md

 ## Infotainment

-One type of sound system is available for the Zeekr 001 Performance AWD.
+One type of sound system is available for the Zeekr 001 Long Range RWD.
 With the Yamaha Sound System, you get eight speakers with a max system output of 200 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
-Furthermore, the Zeekr 001 Performance AWD supports Android Auto and Apple CarPlay.
+Furthermore, the Zeekr 001 Long Range RWD supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 3 USB-C connections as standard.
 The model has 1 USB-A connections as standard.
 ## Lights